‘Hottest Weather Girl’ Yanet Garcia Shows Off Sexy Dance Moves In Daisy Dukes & Tiny Crop Top

 “You so beautiful,” one more chimed in with a heart-eye emoji.

-And this is not the first time that Yanet has rocked the same exact outfit on social media.
-As The Inquisitr reported earlier today, Garcia posed for a photo on the set of her show while clad in the same exact outfit.
-Once again, she was all smiles for the shot while her killer figurewais on full display.
+This is not the first time that Yanet has rocked the same exact outfit on social media.
+As The Inquisitr reported earlier today, Garcia posed for a photo on the set of her show while clad in the same white top and shorts.
+Once again, she was smiling for the shot while her killer figure was on full display.
 That post also racked up a ton of traffic for Yanet. amassing over 231,000 likes in addition to 900-plus comments.

 Fans can keep up with Yanet by giving her a follow on Instagram.